-If a permitted meeting or training session takes place between an Adult Participant(s) and a Minor Athlete(s) at a facility partially or fully under the jurisdiction of US Sailing or a LAO, another Adult Participant will monitor each meeting or training session.
+If a permitted meeting or training session takes place between an Adult Participant(s) and a Minor Athlete(s) at a facility partially or fully under US Sailing's or an LAO's jurisdiction, another Adult Participant will monitor each meeting or training session.
 Monitoring includes reviewing the parent/guardian consent form, knowing that the meeting or training session is occurring, knowing the approximate planned duration of the meeting or training session, and dropping in on the meeting or training session.